radioactive/radioactive/README.md

 Radioactive makes working with data easier in Javascript.
 It unifies different types of datasources and exposes them as simple javascript functions.
-You can forget about events and callbacks and write vanilla Javascript code.
+It implements a couple of neat tricks that allow you to forget about events and callbacks and write vanilla Javascript code.
 If data changes, locally or on the server, everything is updated automatically.

 * If you want to learn more about the project and our mission, read this introductory blog post.
 * If you want to use radioactive, just keep on reading